kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. Common peroneal nerve

 #### Answer: E. Common peroneal nerve - *FALSE* = B. Sciatic nerve - TRUE
-- A posterior dislocation of hip causes the leg to appear shortened and internally rotated
+- Posterior dislocation of hip causes leg to appear *shortened and internally rotated*
-- In 20% of fracture dislocations of the hip, the sciatic nerve is damaged
+	- In 20% of fracture dislocations of the hip, sciatic nerve is damaged
 	- This results in paralysis of hamstrings and all flexors and extensors below knee
 - Also, all of the skin below the knee loses its sensation apart from areas supplied by
-	- saphenous nerve (medial posterior calf)
+	- Saphenous Nerve (medial posterior calf)
-	- posterior cutaneous nerve of thigh (upper posterior calf)
+	- Posterior Cutaneous Nerve of Thigh (upper posterior calf)

 ### Q102
 Reed–Sternberg cells are characteristic of: